poppinss/utils/README.md

 UserModel.columns.push('username')
 ```

-The ideal behavior is to deep-clone the `columns` array and then push new values to it.
+### SOLUTION

+To solve the mutation side-effect, you must deep-clone the `columns` array from the parent class and re-define them on `UserModel` class.

 ```ts
 import lodash from '@poppinss/utils/lodash'